msageryd/node-schedule-rrule/README.md

 As of 2020-08-20 this repo is detatched from the formerly forked repo [node-schedule](https://github.com/node-schedule/node-schedule).
 It didn't make sense to have a fork when there will never be an opportunity to use code from downstream nor upstream, the code is too different.

 The git history is preserved in order to keep credits where credits are due.
-That siad, I have removed all tags and bransches from the original git history.
+That said, I have removed all tags and bransches from the original git history.
 From now on I intend to create a git tag for every published NPM version.

 ## Links